 Artie's Magic Pencil may also help your child get more acquainted with colors, shapes, and patterns.
 The onscreen prompts are simple and clear, but your child will still need your help.
 The educational approach that the app is using can be used in real-life as well—our world is composed of shapes.
 You could also take your child on a journey through your house or outdoors, identifying objects and their shapes.

-On iTunes, Artie's Magic Pencil costs $2.99.
+On the iOS App Store, Artie's Magic Pencil costs $2.99.
 On Google Play, there is a section of the app called "Artie's Village" you can play for free, but to continue on with the adventure, it will cost 99 cents.

 Similar to Avokiddo Emotions, in Toca Kitchen 2, you can feed the characters food and see how they react.
 You and baby can also use kitchen tools to whip up some delectable dishes using creative combinations of ingredients.
 Some of the cooking takes pretending to a whole new level — ever wondered what it would be like to boil a salad?
 The best part is that it doesn't make a real mess for you to clean up.